A CONVERSATION WITH BRANDO YELAVICH

 I was so amped … until I realised I now had to walk up the other side!
 But it was still an awesome moment.

 I’ve had a few really cool moments with animals, as well.
 Like wild horses that were right outside my tent in the far north … a tiny seal pup that came up and wanted a scratch … a massive sea-lion that started growling at me, and then came right up, sniffed my camera and then dumped its head right down in front of me.
-It was like “I’m wild and big, but you’re no threat to me!”
+It was like “I’m wild and big, and you’re no threat to me!”

 GV: The day you finished, and maybe the days leading up to the finish, you must’ve had some crazy emotions?